UK and EU agree delay to 31 October

 - Document number: MRN code.
 Please be advised that trailers are never admitted to terminal without the MRN code.
 Delays are inevitable if this number is missing.

 - Place of validity (valid to) for specific documents.

 This information will be required in advance of cargo being loaded to trailers as it is expected that Ferry operators will not permit trailers onto their quays until it is evident that they will clear Export and Import Customs formalities and not cause delay at terminals.
 All this is done in the Dutch ports via Portbase.
 It is recommended that you Subscribe to the Portbase services.

 International Road Ferry (I.R.F.)
-B.V.is working closely with the Ferry Operators and we have contact with Customs authorities.
+B.V.is working closely with the Ferry Operators and we have contact with Customs authorities and brokers.
 We have guaranteed, daily bookings across North Sea Ferry routes and we are confident that we have everything in place to provide service continuity for our customers.

 Please do not hesitate to contact your local contact at International Road Ferry (I.R.F.)
 B.V. for more advice or information.